seal-000/ai_email_assistant/README.md

 ### View History

-1. Access ```/history``` to review previously rephrased emails along with original text and timestamps.
+1. Access ```/history``` to review previously rephrased text along with original text and timestamps.